kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 ![nlsg-4](./images/nlsg-4.jpg)

-### Trait
+## Trait

+Entity type trait is used for general text classification task.
+You need to define list of labels for this entity.

-Here are some profiles (models) that can be used for text classification tasks.
+Profiles that can be used for this entity type trait are:

 - **default**
   - Text Classification that can be used for any task by providing large amounts of data.